TendaiPhikiso/Dannys-Diner-SQL/README.md

 				ELSE (10 * m.price)
 			END AS [customerPoints]
 		FROM
-			sales AS s INNER JOIN menu as m ON s.product_id=m.product_id
+			sales AS s LEFT JOIN menu as m ON s.product_id=m.product_id

 	) AS [customerPoint]
 GROUP BY